 Money in your Venmo account is made up of any payments that you’ve received from friends that you have neither spent, sent, nor transferred to your bank account.
-You can see how much money is in your account by going to your profile page, or by tapping the "☰" icon in the upper left hand corner of the app.
+You can see how much money is in your account by going to your profile page, or by tapping the "☰" icon at the top of the app.

 If you have access to a balance, you can use the money in your account to make payments to friends or mobile websites or apps that are approved to offer Venmo as a payment option.

 If you don’t have access to a balance, you can still receive payments on Venmo and transfer the money to a bank account, but you cannot use the money in your account to make payments on Venmo until you verify your identity.

 We never split payments between money in your account and preferred payment methods.
 So, when you make a payment, if you have access to a balance and it covers the entire payment, it will be pulled from your balance.
 Otherwise, it will be funded by your preferred payment method.

 Here’s an example:

 Let’s say you have $10 in your Venmo balance and want to pay a friend $12.
 In this case, the entire $12 would be charged to your preferred payment method.

 If you don’t have access to a Venmo balance, but have $10 in your Venmo account, payments you make of any amount will be taken from your preferred payment method until you verify your identity.

 How can I determine if I have access to a Venmo balance?